Jamie & Jimmy's Friday Night Feast

 Jamie & Jimmy's Friday Night Feast is a UK food lifestyle programme which aired on Channel 4 in 2014.
-A second series began in January 2015, a third in January 2016, a fourth in December 2016 and a fifth in November 2017.
+A second series began in January 2015, with further series and festive specials commissioned.
+The last series was shown in 2021.

 About

 The programme is presented by Jamie Oliver and Jimmy Doherty.

-The series is based in Jamie and Jimmy's Cafe which is based at the end of Southend Pier which is the longest Pleasure Pier in the World.
+The series is based in Jamie and Jimmy's Cafe which is based at the end of Southend Pier, the longest Pleasure Pier in the World.
 Jimmy and Jamie are helped in the Cafe by one of Jamie's old students, Kerry-Anne.

 Each week a celebrity guest joins Jimmy & Jamie in the Cafe and helps to cook a recipe of their choosing.

-The cafe has been claimed as a set and not a real cafe, however this is not true.
-It was a real cafe before the last big Pier fire in 2005 that decimated the remaining Pier attractions.
-The Pier Train Railway Station, Jolly Fisherman Pub, Gift Shop, Fish 'n' Chip Shop, Historic Post Box, ornate RNLI Collection Box, Victorian Phone Box and Ice-Cream Shop were all destroyed in the fire.
-The cafe building did however survive the fire and re-opened in 2006.
+It has been claimed the cafe is a set, however this is not true.
+The building was a real cafe before the last big Pier fire in 2005 that decimated the remaining Pier attractions.
+The Pier Train Railway Station, Jolly Fisherman Pub, Gift Shop, Fish 'n' Chip Shop, Historic Post Box, ornate RNLI Collection Box, Victorian Phone Box and Ice-Cream Shop were all destroyed but the cafe building did survive and re-opened in 2006.
 Since 2013 the cafe has only been used for approximately 2 weeks per year for the filming of this show.
 Visitors to the end of the Pier go to a Cultural Centre Shelter which Southend Borough Council installed in 2012.

 The cafe users are members of the public who have applied to be on the show in order to pose as diners during filming.